 Duitful is not directed to children under 13, and we do not knowingly collect personal data from children under 13.
 If you believe a child has provided us with personal data, please contact us and we will delete it.

-Duitful is built in Malaysia for Malaysian users, but the app works anywhere and some of our vendors operate worldwide.
-If you use the app from outside Malaysia, the data that does leave your device (your email for a Pro purchase, and any mail you send us) will be processed in the regions where our vendors operate — including the United States for Vercel, Resend, and Cloudflare, and Malaysia for Billplz.
-By using the service, you consent to this transfer where required by law.
+Duitful is built in Malaysia, but the app works anywhere and some of our vendors operate worldwide.
+If you use Duitful from outside Malaysia, the small amount of data that does leave your device (your email for a Pro purchase, and any mail you send us) is processed in the regions where our vendors operate — primarily the United States (Vercel, Resend, Cloudflare) and Malaysia (Billplz).

 No system is perfectly secure, but the design of Duitful is intentionally pessimistic.
 Your financial data is encrypted on-device with AES-GCM before it is ever written to storage, using a key derived from your passcode through 250,000 PBKDF2 iterations.
 Because the key never leaves your device, a theoretical breach of any Duitful-operated system would not expose your records.